 But Roscoe's thinking was, look, yes I grow wheat, but I'm just using it feed my chickens.
 I'm not selling wheat across interstate lines.
 I'm not selling wheat at all.
 It never leaves my farm.

-Jim Chen dean of the University of Louisville School of Law, he says you can understand the guy's point of view.
+Jim Chen is dean of the University of Louisville School of Law.
+He says you can understand the guy's point of view.

 JIM CHEN: I'm a chicken guy - I sell eggs, literally walked in from the barn.
 Would you like some?
-It would a dime a dozen.
+It will cost you a dime for a dozen.
 I'm a fourth or fifth generation farmer.
 You are bunch of pointy-headed idiots with economic charts and equations in Washington.
 D.C.
 And you know nothing about what it means to grow wheat.
 You can go to hell.